-As a result of these rules, a capital gain tax of 35% will be applied by the Chilean tax authorities to the sale of any of our common shares if either of the above alternatives are met.
-This rate might be subject to change in the short term, as discussed herein.
+As a result of these rules, a capital gain tax of 35% will be applied by the Chilean tax authorities to the sale of any of our common shares if either of the above alternative are met.
+This rate might be subject to change in the short term.
+See "Item 4.
+Information on the Company-B. Business overview-Industry and regulatory framework -Chile."